g105b/h4b/data/content/Blues, Coppers and Hairstreaks.md

 CURRENT STATUS: very up and down (typical of this species).
 Common some years, totally absent in others.

-LARVAL FOODPLANT: In our Derbyshire garden the caterpillars fed from the developing berries of various shrubs: holly, ivy, snowberry, and possibly bramble and hawthorn.
+LARVAL FOODPLANTS: in our Derbyshire garden the caterpillars fed from the developing berries of various shrubs: holly, ivy, snowberry, and possibly bramble and hawthorn.
 Here, they mainly use neighbouring mature holly trees plus dogwood and alder buckthorn in our garden.

-FAVOURED NECTAR PLANTS: Bramble; hemp agrimony; forget-me-not; marjoram; buddleia.
+FAVOURED NECTAR PLANTS: bramble; hemp agrimony; forget-me-not; marjoram; buddleia.

 WHEN SEEN: April - June;  July and August.

-SPECIALIST REQUIREMENTS: Difficult due to its national population peaks and troughs, but at least we can offer this species a suitable habitat now that the woodland areas are rapidly developing.
+SPECIALIST REQUIREMENTS: difficult due to its national population peaks and troughs, but at least we can offer this species a suitable habitat now that the woodland areas are rapidly developing.